SpikeInterface/MEArec/docs/generate_recordings.rst

 where :math:`amp_{mod}` is the resulting amplitude modulation, :math:`avg_{ISI}` is the average ISI so far during the bursting event, :math:`n_{consecutive}` is the number of spikes occurred in the bursting period (maximum is :code:`n_isi`) and :code:`exp` is the exponent of the decay (0.2 by default).
-Optionally, convolution can be performed by splitting the recording in smaller chunks (:code:`chunk_conv_duration`), but it is not recommended (default value is 0).

 Next, noise is added to to the clean recordings.
 Two different noise modes can be used (using the :code:`noise_mode` parameter):